edi3on/ip-infinity/README.md

 Elliot: I learned a lot more about AI, working with .json files, and GitHub.
 I also experienced coding as a team, which was both challenging and rewarding.

-Edison:
+Edison: I learned that ue5 front end is not as easy as it seems.
+Although you could just put a couple buttons in, it is pretty hard to make it look good.

 ## What’s next

-Expanding the map and going from just a few handmade rooms to the PCG, I made all the rooms for myself.
+Expanding the map to be fully procedually generated and adding many more ways to generate NFTs in the map.

 Authentication: have the user sign message with their wallet